Fiserv/universal-commerce/docs/faq/faq.md

 # How we can help you

-**Here are few common questions that may help you while you are navigating our API.**
+**Here are few common questions that may help you while you are exploring our API.**

 ### General FAQs